Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 ### Methodology

 In this section, I divided my steps into two distinct components.
-This first component are the steps with commentary for my attempts to achieve the original lab goal.
+This first component are the steps with commentary for my attempts to achieve the original lab goal through the pgRouting steps necessary to perform a driving_distance function.
 Once I realized that this process was not performing correctly, I decided to test the pgrouting functions on a smaller sample of data in Dar es, Salaam.
 This smaller sample is the worklow and commentary of the second component of the methodology section.

 ##### Original Workflow